haugestudent/haugecode/readme.txt

 Testing Git hub repositories
-If you are reading this, and doesn't find it to be of any interest, don't blame me.
+If you are reading this and do not find it to be of any interest, don't blame me.
 I never told you to come here in the first place.

 I am not trying to be rude.
 I am a friendly guy, I really am.
 You